The startled mandolin

 Of music and of thrumming, fast-pricked tears

-That warm jowls struck by fate and ill will brewed
+That warm jowls struck by fate and ill-will brewed

 O’er years.
-The fall must come.
-For greater good,
+The fall must come; for greater good,

-Ring out, be struck, and fear no tin-full ears:
+Let trembling ring, and fear no tin-full ears:

 God tunes the guts that fret on our rosewood.